JonathanVeys/ProjectMate/README.md

 ## 🧭 Getting Started

-Visit the webiste at [https://projectmate-hq9q.onrender.com] and try it out.
+Visit the webiste at [Project Mate](https://projectmate-hq9q.onrender.com) and try it out.